psapel/AAS-neo4j-Database/README.md

 Graphical DB for enabling active AAS communication

 The DB consists of 2 nodes, labeled repsectivaly 'IMM' and 'Mold' amd a relationship between them of type 'Equipped with'.
-The 'IMM' node contains 2 properties, 'asset' that is set to 'IMM' and 'manufacturer' that is set to 'Arburg'.
-Similarly, the 'Mold' node contains 2 properties, 'asset' that is set to 'Mold' and 'name' that is set to 'SGO24'.
+The 'IMM' node contains the property 'asset' that is set to 'IMM'  and the 'Mold' node containsthe property 'asset' that is set to 'Mold'.

 The 'WITH *' clause passes all the results from the previous clause to the next clause.